Native Collagen Gel

 • Support for treatment of early detected melanoma,

-Native collagen gel helps recover skin immune system and has antiseptic properties.
+Native collagen gel helps recover skin immune system.

 It’s recommended to ask physician (or nurse) for personal protocol.